torrhen/cable_temperature_prediction/README.md

-Cable joint temperature prediction using recurrent neural network (RNN), long short term memory (LSTM) and Gated Recurrent Unit (GRU) models.
+Cable joint temperature prediction using recurrent neural network (RNN), long short term memory (LSTM), Gated Recurrent Unit (GRU) and Transformer models.

 The following input variables are used to train each model to predict the target variable "Thermocouple 5":
 - Thermocouple 1